 Surrender of license.
 If your driver’s license is required or ordered to be suspended or revoked by the DMV under any section of the California Vehicle Code on conviction of a DUI offense, you must surrender your license to the court upon conviction.

 Vehicle impound and forfeiture.
-If you have had two or more prior convictions within the last five years, the court must order impoundment of the vehicle used in the offense registered to the convicted defendant at your expense for one to 90 days.
+If you have had two or more prior convictions within the last five years, the court must order impoundment of the vehicle used in the offense at your expense for up to 90 days.
 If you have been convicted of California Vehicle Code Section 23152 and have 2 or more separate convictions within seven years, the court may declare your vehicle a nuisance and order it to be sold, if you are the registered owner.

 Ignition interlock device.
-The court may require you to install an ignition interlock device (IID) on any vehicle you own or operate for up to 3 years from the date of conviction.
+If the 3rd DUI conviction was for the use of alcohol, the court must require you to install an ignition interlock device (IID) on any vehicle you own or operate for 2 years.

-Participation in county alcohol and drug problem assessment program.
-The court must order you to attend a county alcohol and drug problem assessment program if you have previously been convicted of a violation of California Vehicle Code Sections 23152 or 23153 that occurred more than 10 years ago.
+Participation in county alcohol and drug program.
+The court must order you to attend a county alcohol and drug problem program if you have previously been convicted of a violation of California Vehicle Code Sections 23152 or 23153 that occurred more than 10 years ago.

-As the Sentencing Laws and penalties get more expensive and severe and the consequences of a third DUI conviction and DMV license suspension or revocation extend further into your lifetime, you must consider alternatives to simply pleading guilty.
-There are ways to Fight Your DUI.
+Sentencing Laws and penalties get more expensive and severe and the consequences of a third DUI conviction and DMV license suspension or revocation extend further into your lifetime.